andrew henderson menu

 ways to obtain second passport

-In some cases, you can make an investment in the country in something like real estate or government bonds, but in most cases, the best thing for people to do is to simply make a donation to a struggling country.
-St. Kitts and Nevis has the longest-running program of this nature.
-It costs in the low six figures for a single person and you get your passport very quickly.
+In some cases, you can make an investment in the country in something like real estate or government bonds.
+But in most cases, the best thing for people to do is to simply make a donation to the country.

-As opposed to the first approach of naturalization where you sit back and relax, this approach is all about getting your second passport quickly.
+As opposed to the first approach of naturalisation, where you sit back and relax, this approach is all about getting your second passport fast.
 Economic citizenships can be issued in as little as two or three months, although six months is the average time for most programs.

 4. Exceptional Citizenship